jonascarpay/fizzbuzz-firehose/README.md

 Currently, every time we write we interrupt our program to tell the OS about it.
 Let's stop doing that, and instead write to a buffer.

+TODO: show with strace that the number of syscalls has gone down.

 ```rust
 fn main() -> io::Result<()> {